 INCLUSION IN ACTION: Q&A with author Nicole EredicsApril 10, 2018

 Happy Tuesday, readers!
-Today I’m thrilled to welcome Nicole Eredics: inclusion expert, educator, creator of the popular blog The Inclusive Class—and now, Brookes author!
-Nicole’s written one of our most highly anticipated books, Inclusion in Action, a practical guide to modifying your curriculum and creating classrooms that welcome and include all students.
-As part of our release-month celebration, we had a chat with Nicole about the book, her advice for new teachers, and what it takes to create an authentic culture of inclusion in a classroom.
+Today I’m thrilled to welcome Nicole Eredics: inclusion expert, educator, creator of the popular blog The Inclusive Class—and Brookes author!
+Nicole’s written one of our acclaimed books, Inclusion in Action, a practical guide to modifying your curriculum and creating classrooms that welcome and include all students.
+We had a chat with Nicole about the book, her advice for new teachers, and what it takes to create an authentic culture of inclusion in a classroom.